• Skip to primary navigation

 What Happens if an Agent Completes CE Close to Their License Expiration Date?

 Do you see the problems that can occur with how most states process renewals?
-An agent can complete their CE requirements on time and prior to their license expiration date, but the renewal application will only be made available after the CE provider has submitted their credits and the state’s systems update.
+An agent can complete their CE requirements on time and prior to their license expiration date, but the renewal application will only be made available after the CE provider has submitted their credits and the state’s systems have been updated.
 If this does not occur prior to midnight of the agent’s license expiration date, the renewal application will have to be submitted late.
 All too often, this results in the agent’s license lapsing, and they must reinstate and pay additional fees.

 Exceptions and Grace Periods in Certain States